catuhana/unocss-catppuccin/README.md

 ### Options

-You can check the [documentation for `options` here](https://catuhana.github.io/unocss-catppuccin/interfaces/types.UnoCSSCatppuccinOptions.html).
+You can check the [documentation here](https://catuhana.github.io/unocss-catppuccin).

 <!-- TODO: Add #Contributing -->